hashicorp/terraform-provider-azurerm/website/docs/r/kubernetes_flux_configuration.html.markdown

 * `sync_interval_in_seconds` - (Optional) Specifies the interval at which to re-reconcile the cluster git repository source with the remote.
 Defaults to `600`.

 * `timeout_in_seconds` - (Optional) Specifies the maximum time to attempt to reconcile the cluster git repository source with the remote.
 Defaults to `600`.

+---

+A `post_build` block supports the following:
+* `substitute` - (Optional) Specifies the key/value pairs holding the variables to be substituted in this Kustomization.

+* `substitute_from` - (Optional) A `substitute_from` block as defined below.

+---

+A `substitute_from` block supports the following:
+* `kind` - (Required) Define whether it is ConfigMap or Secret that holds the variables to be used in substitution.

+* `name` - (Required) Name of the ConfigMap/Secret that holds the variables to be used in substitution.

+* `optional` - (Optional) Set to True to proceed without ConfigMap/Secret, if it is not present.
+Defaults to `True`.

 ## Attributes Reference